scjx123/ip/docs/DeveloperGuide.md

 ![here](Images/Overview2.PNG)
 {end of extract}
 The Domsun tutorial section was a result of the peer feedback during the PE Dry run.
 As i realised the importance of building the intuition in user to know how the app actually works, i decided to bridge the learning gap by providing a pictorial guide for the user.
-Below shows the extract of my
+Below shows the extract of the `mc` and `stats` section contributed by me in the User Guide.
 {start of extract}
 mc
 stats